What Does the Quran Say About Dark Skin? A Comparative Religious View

 FAQs

-Does the Quran say dark skin is a punishment?
+Does the Quran say anything negative about dark skin?

 0 Community answers